The Australian Paramedics Association of Victoria (APA Victoria)

 With the State Services Authority (SSA) review and others now behind us and with a new Award for Ambulance Paramedics in Victoria, the subsequent implementation of these sweeping changes proved to be just more disappointment to Officers who had pinned their hopes on a more equitable workplace.
 As the anticipation of fresh changes waned, the disappointment turned to anger and frustration.
-An alternate representative body was required and the new Association was born.
+An alternate representative body was required, and the new Association was born.

 The Association is a legally registered Incorporated body in Victoria and acts on behalf of its members.
-Whilst we share many similarities and resources with our Queensland and NSW colleagues, APA VIC is totally autonomous and acts specifically for Victorian Officers.
+Whilst we share many similarities and resources with our Queensland and NSW colleagues, APA Victoria is totally autonomous and acts specifically for Victorian Officers.

-As a measure to minimise conflict of interest and to provide well defined parameters, our representation will be limited to Paramedics up to and including the rank of Team Manager (working in all areas of Victoria) with AV, NEPT, ACO and CERT.
+As a measure to minimise conflict of interest and to provide well-defined parameters, our representation will be limited to Paramedics up to and including the rank of Team Manager (working in all areas of Victoria) with AV, NEPT, ACO and CERT.